 Spectral learning of LDS models for decision-making

 Accurately identifying the parameters of generative models like linear dynamical systems (LDS) can be a complicated process involving the use of time-consuming and computationally-intensive methods such as the expectation maximization (EM) algorithm.
 Therefore, fast methods for approximating these parameters — either to a satisfactory degree of accuracy or for use as intelligent initializations in optimization techniques like EM — can provide great advantages in the use of LDS models.
-Here, we develop a spectral learning method for fast, efficient fitting of Bernoulli LDS that extends on traditional subspace identification methods and is ideal for application to binary time-series data that are common in neuroscience, such as choice behavior in two alternative forced choice (2AFC) decision-making tasks and binned neural spike trains.
+Here, we develop a spectral learning method for fast, efficient fitting of input-driven Bernoulli LDS models that extends traditional subspace identification methods and is ideal for application to binary time-series data that are common in neuroscience, such as choice behavior in two alternative forced choice (2AFC) decision-making tasks and binned neural spike trains.

 Latent variable modeling of the strategy-dependent role of the DMS in decision-making